Business Communication is Receiver-Centric

 The second principle of business communication is that all business communication is receiver-centric.
 In other words, all messages are geared not to what you want to say as you write or speak but to what your receiver needs to read or hear.
 Because the receiver is the ultimate arbiter of meaning, your receiver decides whether your instrumental, relational, and identity goals are met or not.

-When it comes to communicating, you should remember that “It’s not what the sender intends to send but what the receiver perceives is received.”
+When it comes to communicating, you should remember, “It’s not what the sender intends to send but what the receiver perceives is received.”
 That can be a mouthful.
-So let’s break it down.
+So, let’s break it down.
 First, there is the message that the sender intends to send.
 The sender (that’s you!), with your goals in mind, will put a message into words.
 Then, the receiver will get that message by reading, listening, or watching and will attempt to decipher what you meant.
 What the sender thinks you said is the message that is received.

 You may have seen some definitions of communication describe this process as “encoding” and “decoding” messages.[1]
 Obviously, communicators want their messages to be understood exactly as they intended.
 Put another way, they want the encoding and decoding to work flawlessly.
 But you probably already know that it isn’t always the case.